nitro41992/splitting-sucks/docs/app_navigation_redesign.md

    - Added auto-save functionality to preserve progress when navigating away
    - Implemented the save dialog to name and store completed receipts
    - Added proper navigation controls between steps with validation
+   - Fixed image handling to properly display and process both local files and Firebase Storage URLs
+   - Implemented correct data flow between workflow steps with distinct handling for each step

 2. **History Functionality**
    - Implemented a complete history view with filtering and search capabilities